axlecrusher/git_archive/README.md

 # git_archive

-A bash script to update a directory of git repos.
+A bash script to archive git repositories.
 Manually clone git repos into a common directory.
-Run ./update-repos periodically to update all repos in the directory.
+Periodically run ./update-repos to update all the repos in the directory.

 Use: ./update-repos